HealthInformaticsUT/EstonianOMOPMappings/drugs/README.md

 ### 3. Local Drug Administration Route Concepts
 These concepts specify the various routes by which drugs can be administered (e.g., oral use, intravenous use, etc.).
-The information about drug administration routes is available at [The State Agency of Medicines](https://ravimiregister.ee/).
+Information on drug administration routes is available at [The State Agency of Medicines](https://ravimiregister.ee/).

 The mappings in this CSV file were created using the OHDSI tool [Usagi](https://ohdsi.github.io/Usagi/).